Variational aspects of Laplace eigenvalues on Riemannian surfaces: Weak maximisers for the first eigenvalue

 \subsection{Concentration of measures}

 Recall that by the example in Sect.~\ref{prems} the first eigenvalue of the Dirac measure is infinite.
 Nevertheless, the following lemma shows that it is possible to bound the $\lim\sup\lambda_1(\mu_n)$ for a sequence $\mu_n$ converging to the Dirac measure.
 A similar statement for Riemannian volume measures has been sketched in~\cite[p.~888-889]{Na96}, and the details have been worked out in~\cite{Gi}; we give a proof following the idea in~\cite{Ko}. \begin{lemma} Let $(M,c)$ be a compact Riemann surface, possibly with boundary, and $\mu_n$ be a sequence of continuous Radon probability measures converging weakly to the Dirac measure $\delta_x$, $x\in M$.
-Then $\lim\sup\lambda_1(\mu_n)$ is not greater than $8\pi$. \end{lemma} \begin{proof} Let $\Omega$ be an open coordinate ball around $x\in M$ on which the metric $g$ is conformally Euclidean, and let
+Then $\lim\sup\lambda_1(\mu_n)$ is not greater than $8\pi$. \end{lemma} \begin{proof} First, if $M$ has a boundary, then it can be viewed as a subdomain of another Riemannian surface.
+Thus, without loss of generality we may assume that $x$ is an interior point.
+Let $\Omega$ be an open coordinate ball around $x\in M$ on which the metric $g$ is conformally Euclidean, and let

 be a conformal map into the unit sphere in $\mathbf R^3$.
 Since a point on Euclidean plane has zero capacity, then for any $\varepsilon>0$ there exists a function $\psi\in C^\infty_0(\Omega)$ such that $0\leqslant\psi\leqslant 1$,